zhong-j-yu/rekex/doc/UsersGuide.md

 each is a concatenation rule derived from the ctor.
 In this example we list all syntactic rules for `Foo` in the body of `Foo`, instead of in different subtypes.
-It is also possible to hoist ctors to a central "ctor catalog" which we will discuss later.
+It is also possible to hoist ctors to a central "ctor catalog" class which we will discuss later.

 A datatype having only one ctor is a special case of this section,